 - Grant Deliverables for 2010 Ext (FY 2011)

-BCBOHA has assisted Local Boards of Health with these deliverables in several ways.
+BCBOHA assists Local Boards of Health with these deliverables in several ways.
 First, in collaboration with other Public Health Coalitions in Western Massachusetts, BCBOHA has created step-by-step templates to guide Boards of Health and communities through the planning process.
-Second, BCBOHA has hired emergency planners to assist Berkshire Boards of Health with their planning.
+Second, Berkshire Regional Planning Commission (BRPC), as fiscal host for the emergency preparedness coalition, has hired emergency planners to assist Berkshire Boards of Health with their planning.
 If your community is not currently working with one of BCBOHA’s planners and would like to, please contact BCBOHA.
 Finally, BCBOHA has written regional emergency plans for the county, has collaborated with the other Western Massachusetts Counties on aspects of preparedness, has participated in regional and statewide planning & response, and has worked to expand the Berkshire Medical Reserve Corps.